Rotrou III, Count of Perche: Norman politics

-During Rotrou's absence his father, Geoffrey of Mortagne, died in 1099.
+During Rotrou's absence his father, Geoffrey of Perche, died in 1099.
 On the first Sunday after returning to France, Rotrou paid a visit to the monastery of Nogent-le-Rotrou, a foundation of his family's and the location of his father tomb.
-There he asked to become a confrater (brother) of the Abbey of Cluny, Nogent's mother house, and to show his sincerity and prove the fulfillment of his Crusading vow he placed a charter confirming his predecessors' donations to the abbey and the palm frond brought back from Jerusalem on the altar.
+There he asked to become a confrater (brother) of the Abbey of Cluny, Nogent's mother house, and to show his sincerity and prove the fulfillment of his crusading vow he placed a charter confirming his predecessors' donations to the abbey and the palm frond brought back from Jerusalem on the altar.

 Rotrou's position in the Duchy of Normandy was that of defender of the frontier with the Île-de-France.
 His position was probably enhanced by his participation in the First Crusade.
 Whereas his father had only held the title of viscount, Rotrou is usually called a count.
 In the war between Henry I of England and Robert Curthose, Rotrou sided with the former and was an important figure in Henry's administration of the duchy after the capture of Robert at Tinchebrai in 1106.
 Rotrou was a direct vassal of Henry in England, where he held fiefs jure uxoris, in right of his wife, the king's daughter Matilda.
 He was not often in England, but is purported to have been close to his wife.